Volfartice: Administrative division

+Etymology

+The name Volfartice is derived from the personal name Wolfart (Volfart), meaning "Wolfart's village".

 Geography

 Volfartice is located about 7 km northwest of Česká Lípa and 41 km west of Liberec.
 It lies in the Central Bohemian Uplands.
-The highest point is the Poustevna hill at 520 m above sea level.
+The highest point is the hill Poustevna at 520 m above sea level.
 The built-up area is situated in the valley of the Libchava Stream.
 The entire municipal territory lies within the České středohoří Protected Landscape Area.

 History

 The first written mention of Volfartice is from 1281.
 At that time it was called Vluardesdorf and belonged to Záviš of Stružnice.
 The village was probably founded after 1261.
 The church existed here in 1352 at the latest.
 Volfartice was gradually divided into two parts with different owners.
 From the 17th century, the lower part belonged to the Horní Libchava estate owned by the order of Knights Hospitaller.
-The upper part was property of various less important noblemen.
-In 1850, the two parts were merged and the sovereign municipality was established.
+The upper part was property of various lesser noblemen.
+In 1850, the two parts were merged and the independent municipality was established.

 The village of Nová Ves was first documented in 1623.